aaarf404/Recipe-Rating-Prediction/README.md

    * There are recipes that received multiple comments/ratings, recipes that only had a few, and recipes that had none.
 Hence, we only keep one row per each distinct recipe, `ratings` is dropped and we shall use their `avg_rating` for further exploration.
 And since we are only looking at recipe ratings and nutrients for now, identification columns `user_id` and `contributor_id` will be dropped as well.

 **First 5 rows of our final dataframe, `recipes_unique`, is shown below:**

+#### Univariate
+For univariate analysis, we looked at the distribution of all ratings, and the distribution of average rating of each distinct recipe:

 <iframe
   src="assets/distrib_rating.html"
   width="800"